Home Privacy Policy

 Automated decision making and profiling

 Our on-line Quote and Buy systems carry out automated decision making and profiling to decide whether we can provide insurance to you and at what price.
-If you do not want your data to be processed in this manner then you are able to obtain quotations and arrange insurance via our Contact Centre.
+If you do not want your data to be processed in this manner, then you are able to obtain quotations and arrange insurance via our Contact Centre.

 Use of cookies (website only)

-Information is automatically collected whilst navigating through and interacting with the content on our site as well as information on your device or computer (such as cookies) and this includes social media features which may collect your IP address and which page you are visiting and may set a cookie to enable the feature to function correctly.
-For further information on cookies and third parties that we use to host these services please read our cookie policy.
+Information is automatically collected whilst navigating through and interacting with the content on our website as well as information on your device or computer (such as cookies).
+This includes social media features which may collect your IP address and which page you are visiting and may set a cookie to enable the feature to function correctly.
+For further information on cookies and third parties that we use to host these services please read our Cookie Policy.
+The sole purpose of passively collecting your information is to improve your experience when using our websites and services.

 Who we share your data with